Network Capacity Planning – Wireless Capacity vs Coverage

 - 3.3.
 Assess the Aggregate Throughput per Access Point

 - 3.4.
-Calculate how many access points are required
+Calculate how many access points are required for a perfect network capacity planning

 - 4. Related articles: